Julia Camoys Stonor: Biography

 Stonor was educated at St Mary's Convent, Ascot.
 She is the author of Sherman's Wife: A Wartime Childhood Among the English Aristocracy, a memoir of her controversial mother Jeanne, Lady Camoys.
 She is currently at work on the second part of her memoirs, Sherman's Daughter.
 In the first book, she described her half-Spanish half-English mother, who was fathered by a Spanish aristocrat, and whose lover died in the Spanish Civil War fighting on Franco's side.
 Stonor alleged in the book that her mother was an ardent Nazi sympathizer, and had been the lover of several men including Joachim von Ribbentrop and her own father-in-law.
 She also controversially argued that her mother Jeanne had murdered her husband Lord Camoys (who died in 1976) and that Lady Camoys had been murdered by her younger son, The Honourable Robert Camoys (died 1994).

 Stonor has claimed that she is the only legitimate child of her parents; her mother's other four children, including the present Lord Camoys, being illegitimate and biologically unrelated to Sherman Stonor.
 Thus, she has argued that she is the rightful heir to the Camoys barony.

 She is an active supporter of several charities, including Exiled Writers Ink!, and has worked as a freelance writer, author, human rights activist, volunteer, and charity-supporter.

+In 1980, she appeared on a segment of the BBC's Nationwide programme called Life Swap, where she swapped lives with Newcastle teacher Myra Robinson.

 Family

-In 1963, Stonor married Donald Robin Slomnicki Saunders (d.
-1996); the marriage ended in divorce in 1977, being annulled in 1978.
+In 1963, Stonor married Donald Robin Slomnicki Saunders (1931 - 1996); the marriage ended in divorce in 1977, being annulled in 1978.
 Two children were born: